 The ongoing legislative activity signals that modernisation of the Turkish merger control regime will remain one of the priorities of the Turkish Competition Authority.
 The amendment to the notifiability thresholds under Communiqué No. 2010/4 and the fact that the Horizontal and Non-horizontal Guidelines were issued are clear indications that the Competition Authority's agenda will contain similar merger control-related items.
 This trend is also supported by the recent issuing of the Guidelines on Mergers and Acquisitions and the Concept of Control.
 With this secondary legislation, the Turkish merger control regime now has more concrete grounds, with the welcome result that undertakings will be able to act more freely (although carefully) when considering a merger or an acquisition.
+The Turkish

-The Turkish Competition Authority is expected to retain its well-established practice of paying close attention to developments in EU competition law and seeking to retain harmony between EU and Turkish competition law instruments.
+Competition Authority is expected to retain its well-established practice of paying close attention to developments in EU competition law and seeking to retain harmony between EU and Turkish competition law instruments.

 Another significant development in competition law enforcement was the change in the competent body for appeals against the Competition Board's decisions.
-Previously, the court of first instance was the High State Court, which is the highest administrative court in Turkey.
-The court of first instance for appeals against Competition Board decisions is now Ankara Administrative Court.
-Decisions of Ankara Administrative Court can still be challenged and submitted to judicial review before the High State Court.
+The new legislation has created a three-level appellate court system consisting of administrative courts, regional courts (appellate courts) and the High State Court.
+The regional courts will (1) go through the case file both on procedural and substantive grounds and (2) investigate the case file and make their decision considering the merits of the case.
+The decision of the regional court will be subject to the High State Court's review in exceptional circumstances, which are set forth in Article 46 of the Administrative Procedure Law.

 Recent indications in practice show that remedies and conditional clearances are becoming increasingly important in Turkish merger control enforcement.
 The number of cases in which the Competition Board decided on divestment or licensing commitments or other structural or behavioural remedies has increased dramatically over the past five years.
-Examples include some of the most important decisions in the history of Turkish merger control enforcement.9
+Examples include some of the most important decisions in the history of Turkish merger control enforcement.8